sanjaykumar200599/Frontend-task/README.md

 # HTML & CSS  & JS Assignment – Repository Overview

-This repository is structured to demonstrate **HTML and CSS concepts using separate Git branches**, following good version-control practices.
+This repository is structured to demonstrate **HTML, CSS and JS concepts using separate Git branches**, following good version-control practices.

 ---